-On this blow we have already discussed on how to compile and run ntopng and nProbe on a BeagleBoard and Raspberry Pi.
+On this blog we have already discussed on how to compile and run ntopng and nProbe on a BeagleBoard and Raspberry Pi.
 Now we explain (courtesy of Shane Graham) how to achieve the same on a Ubiquity EdgeRouter Lite, a cheap yet powerful router.

 First, setup the proper Debian repository: